anhermon/Council/ai_docs/project_context.md

 ## 1. Purpose & Core Logic

-The Council is an AI-powered code review agent that acts as an MCP (Model Context Protocol) server.
+The Council is an AI-powered code review agent.
 It uses Repomix to extract comprehensive code context, Pydantic-AI for structured AI outputs, and Jina Reader to learn from documentation.
 The agent performs automated code reviews with severity assessments, issue detection, and suggested fixes.
 It can dynamically learn coding standards from documentation URLs and apply them to future reviews.

 ## 2. Tech Stack & Key Libraries